robertnguyen279/traffic-simulator-2.0/design/WorkingDoc.md

 ### SimulationPanel
 This class will generate the graphical display of the simulation.

+### EditorPanel
+This class will generate the graphical display for the city editor.
 ### SaveFile
 This class will handel the saving of simulation files.